David Jowsey: Films

+Greer and Jowsey produced Wolfram, Warwick Thornton's 2025 follow-up to Sweet Country, which premieres on the closing night of the Adelaide Film Festival on 26 October 2025.

+Dark Matter

+The distribution arm of the company is Dark Matter.

 Recognition and awards

 Nicholas Godfrey, senior lecturer in screen at Flinders University in Adelaide, wrote that Jowsey "is one of the most influential figures in shaping Australia's screen landscape over the last decade", and, of Bunya, "Few production companies have contributed as consistently to the development of Australian screen culture in recent years".

 Many films and television series produced by Bunya have won awards, including: